charlieroses/cs164site/labs/src/tuxlab_fa21.md

 <img src="labs/WebCT.png">
 </center>

-Your userid on tux permits you to create and maintain your own web site.
-While creation of a home page, etc. is beyond the extent of today's lab, you will create the site and post a public file on it.
+Your userid on tux permits you to store files on these computers in CCI.
+In addition to storing these files, you can create and maintain your own web site.
+While the design of a home page, etc. is beyond the extent of today's lab, you will create the site and post a public file on it.
 In this section you will perform some steps that should only need to be done once for the lifetime of your account, to set it up properly.
 In later sections, you will create a file and post it at your site.

 In order to create a Tux account, you should have recieved an email from Brian Bijeau.
+This email will let you know an account has been created for you, and gives you a userid.
+It will direct you to
-It is an encrypted email that may have been marked as potentially dangerous or spam.
-Here you will be given a temporary password.
-If you did not get that email, let your TA know and email Brian Bijeau at bjb344@drexel.edu
+[this website](https://support.cci.drexel.edu/act/tux/reset/) where you can create a password for yourself.
+If you did not get that email, let your TA know and email Brian Bijeau at bjb344@drexel.edu or iCommons at ihelp@drexel.edu

-**NOTE: Brian Bijeau's email tells you to install PuTTY.
+**NOTE: Brian Bijeau's email may tell you to install PuTTY.
 IGNORE THIS.
-Use the email to get your temporary password and nothing else**
+Use the email to get your login credentials and nothing else**

 For this question, explain any similarities and/or differences between Tux and BBLearn.